 Out-of-Network Benefits are available outside of the Geographic Service Area.
-The Member should notify his/her Primary Care Provider and The Plan if he/she receives services outside of the Geographic Service Area.
+The Member should notify their Primary Care Provider and The Plan when services are received outside of the Geographic Service Area.

 Maximum Wait Times for Appointments

 The following are the maximum wait times for appointments: